-I already wrote a post on why modern style residential projects cost more to build (here) but I thought it would be nice to look at one of my firm’s projects to see if the proof of the pudding is in the eating.
+I already wrote a post on why modern style residential projects cost more to build (here) but I thought it would be nice to look at one of my old firm’s projects to see if the proof of the pudding is in the eating.
 Take a look at these photos and look for the little details.
 You will find that soffit vents align with architectural features and window mullions; window mullions line up with masonry joints, windows extend up to the ceiling and the interior ceiling and exterior soffit are in the same plane (no header sticking down to interrupt your eye moving from inside to outside).

 We also spent time working out the foundation grade beam around the koi pond so that the house cantilevers out over the water.
 This wasn’t an easy detail and despite looking great, it actually served a purpose: the fish need a place of shelter to protect them from winged predators.

 We paid attention to the soffit materials and the layout of the vents, look for how the exterior structure relates/ penetrates.
 There are a lot of little moving parts in this project that go a long way in making the spaces feel “right”.
 We adjust ceiling heights throughout the house to relate not only to the function, but the role the spaces place as points along a line of experience (sounds like architecture talk…uh-oh).
 Once inside the front door, the window in the entry vestibule is lowered to the floor, closing things down (and focusing your eye towards the koi pond beyond) so that as you turn to the major public spaces to either side, the windows extend from floor to ceiling, enlarging the space and extending it out into the terrace and sculpture garden.
-Even the act of entering and turning to the right is a considered experience – far different than if you entered to one side of the public room.
+Even the act of entering and turning to the right is a considered experience – far different from if you entered to one side of the public room.

 Our project description reads like this: